Tom Rees — Chief Executive of Ormiston Academies Trust

 We can see the correlation between heavy mobile phone users and lower academic achievement.
 In some cases, teenagers are spending eight and a half hours a day on their phones and this is associated with lower academic outcomes.

 We think we are asking too much of children to ask them to regulate their behaviour themselves when it comes to phones.
 Teachers and leaders in schools are concerned that pupils are coming up with ways to remove themselves from the classroom so that they can check or reply to a message.
-They might say they’re feeling ill, or in some cases might behave so they get removed.
+They might say they’re feeling ill, or in some cases might misbehave so they get removed.
 This shows the huge social pressure that phones place on them.

 What impact are you seeing on mental health?